Vladimir7280/dash-masternode-tool/doc/config-connection-proxy.md

 ## Configuration

-When version 0.9.5 or higher of the DMT application is run the first time, "public" connections will automatically be added to the configuration.
-Open DMT and click the `Configure` button.
+When version 0.9.5 or higher of the FIXMT application is run the first time, "public" connections will automatically be added to the configuration.
+Open FIXMT and click the `Configure` button.
 In the `Configuration` dialog you should see the following three connections:
  * https://alice.fix-masternode-tool.org:443
  * https://luna.fix-masternode-tool.org:443
  * https://suzy.fix-masternode-tool.org:443